Meet the new Riverside! The one place to record, edit, and share your conversations. Learn more

 In order to publish a podcast to Spotify with Riverside follow these steps:

-3. After everything is uploaded, go to your video recording and select 'Edit & Export' to start customizing and editing your podcast.
+Step 3: After everything is uploaded, go to your video recording and select 'Go to editor' to start customizing and editing your podcast.

-4. When your podcast is all edited, click on 'Export' to prepare your video podcast for exporting.
-(This may take a few minutes).
+Step 4: When your podcast is all edited, click on 'Export' to prepare your video podcast for exporting.
+Riverside will send you an email with your recording file.

-5. When your video is ready for exporting, go to the preview tab and click on the ‘Spotify button’ to publish your video podcast to Spotify through Anchor.
+Step 6: In the preview tab and click on the ‘Spotify button’ to publish your video podcast to Spotify.
+A pop up will appear asking you to head over to Anchor.
+Click 'Let's go' to continue.

-6. You'll be redirected to Anchor where you can log in or sign up, choose a podcast to export your video to and then fill in your episode's details.
+Step 7: You'll be redirected to Spotify for Podcasters where you can log in or sign up, choose a podcast to export your video to and then fill in your episode's details.

 See for yourself how easy it is to publish a podcast on Spotify through Riverside.
 Start creating podcasts in high-quality today!